 Heaps!
 We have the most camera options in New Zealand!
 We offer Freefall and Selfie video and photos, and our exclusive Exit Photo.
 Everything is shot in HD.
 After your skydive we will email you a link to your media for easy sharing.
 Check out our Prices page for more information.

 You can take as much footage as you like on the ground but there are strict rules on taking extra equipment in the plane.
 So unfortunately not, sorry!
 Our own cameramen do a minimum of 200 jumps before they begin training to carry a camera, and since we are working with lines and parachutes there are too many safety issues with bringing your GoPro along.
 We’ll take some amazing footage for you though!

 You will pay after the jump, we take credit cards, EFTPOS, AliPay, PayPlus and cash.
 Please note that there is a 1.5% credit card surcharge.

 Definitely!
 Spectators are very welcome and can watch you getting geared up and landing.
 If there is enough room in the Hummer they can also ride along.

 Can you give me a sweet deal?

-As we’re already the best priced skydive in New Zealand so we don’t discount our jump, but check out our Combos and Deals page for some awesome savings on other elements of your skydive experience!
+As we’re already the best priced skydive in New Zealand we tend not to discount our jump, but check out our Combos & Deals page for some awesome savings on other elements of your skydive experience!

 Do you have any combos with other activities?